LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/takeout/README.md

 After this is all done, output each person's name, then their order.
 This double-checking step means hopefully no one is gonna order the wrong thing *again*.  **Right?
 I'm looking at you, Tom.
 I mean, I totally want the same thing every time.
 Come on.**

 How should we do this?
 Some hints:
-- if you want help for taking input from the user, try looking [here](https://youtu.be/abUuRqYUUaY?t=29m50s)
+- if you want help for taking input from the user, try looking <a href="https://youtu.be/abUuRqYUUaY?t=29m50s" target="_blank">here</a>
-- if you want to know how to use a php loop with an indexing variable, look [here](http://cdn.cs50.net/2015/fall/lectures/7/w/notes7w/notes7w.html#php)
+- if you want to know how to use a php loop with an indexing variable, look <a href="http://cdn.cs50.net/2015/fall/lectures/7/w/notes7w/notes7w.html#php" target="_blank">here</a>
 - you should use an associative array to store the data!
 This is a good opportunity to learn how to use this important data structure.
-For syntax help on associative arrays, look [here](http://cdn.cs50.net/2015/fall/lectures/7/w/notes7w/notes7w.html#php) (the same set of notes as the previous link)
+For syntax help on associative arrays, look <a href="http://cdn.cs50.net/2015/fall/lectures/7/w/notes7w/notes7w.html#php" target="_blank">here</a> (the same set of notes as the previous link)

 example run:
 ```